rocketnia/mise-en.cene/README.md

 Mise-en.cene will put to the test some experimental ideas about how to replace CSS (and HTML) while meeting its goals of decoration, customization, and accessibility.
 The results could be generally applicable to other document types and presentation media.

 However, Mise-en.cene accomplishes none of this yet.
-In fact, it currently does nothing.
-This is just a shell of a project for now.
+This project is in a "hello world" phase.

 ## Using Mise-en.cene in your project